scrapcomputing/ThrottleBlaster/README.md

 - Select the operation mode using jumpers JP1/JP2.
 - Connect J1 to your CPU's STPCLK# pin.
 - Power it on and you are good to go.
+- You can reverse the knob direction by closing JP3 (since rev.0.4)

 ## How to find the `STPCLK#` pin